LabAsim/eipes_study/README.md

 * You need to create a .py file named `saved_tokens.py` that it should contain the username & password of the gmail account

+## Bioethics

+The study was approved by the board of ethics and the administration of Aiginiteion Hospital.
+You can find the approval [here](https://diavgeia.gov.gr/doc/%CE%A1%CE%9B%CE%92246%CE%A88%CE%9D2-4%CE%A4%CE%92).

 ## Contact